hashimoto-naoki/PseudoHikiParser/samples/wikipage.md

 ### Experimental

-The following feature is just experimental and available only in [develop branch](https://github.com/nico-hn/PseudoHikiParser/tree/develop).
+The following features are just experimental and available only in [develop branch](https://github.com/nico-hn/PseudoHikiParser/tree/develop).

 #### Decorator for blocks